 Potential Other Benefit or Disadvantage Relevant Information Patients' ability to achieve major life goals related to education, work, or family life COVID-19 has a low impact on patients' ability to achieve life goals.
 While the acute phase of infection limits activities of daily living, this phase is short.
 Caregivers' quality of life and/or ability to achieve major life goals related to education, work, or family life COVID-19 has low impact on caregivers' quality of life and ability to achieve life goals, given the limited duration of acute illness.
-Patients' ability to manage and sustain treatment given the complexity of regimen All treatments are short term and not expected to impose a substantial burden for administration.
-Some patients may prefer oral treatments over injectable treatments.
-Society's goal of reducing health inequities COVID-19 has had a higher prevalence and greater severity within communities of color in the US.
-Non-White COVID-19 patients and patients living in rural areas appear to be less likely to receive neutralizing antibody treatment for COVID-19.
-86-88 If the oral drugs of interest (molnupiravir, Paxlovid, and fluvoxamine) are fairly distributed, these drugs would have some role in addressing the ongoing disparities in care and outcomes in disadvantaged communities since neutralizing antibody treatments require administration by a health care professional typically in an infusion facility or hospital.
-Preventing spread of COVID-19 By reducing viral loads, sotrovimab, molnupiravir, and Paxlovid could theoretically reduce the likelihood of treated individuals spreading SARS- CoV-2.
+Patients' ability to manage and sustain treatment given the complexity of regimen All treatments are short term and not expected impose a substantial burden for administration.
+Society's goal of reducing health inequities Non-White COVID-19 patients appear to be less likely to receive neutralizing antibody treatment for COVID-19.
+If the oral drugs of interest (molnupiravir, Paxlovid, and fluvoxamine) are fairly distributed, these drugs would reduce access inequities since sotrovimab requires administration by a health care professional typically in an infusion facility or hospital.
+Therefore, access to sotrovimab may reflect inequities in local health system capacity.
+Preventing spread of COVID-19 By reducing viral loads, sotrovimab, molnupiravir, and Paxlovid could theoretically reduce the likelihood of treated individuals spreading SARS-CoV-2.
 However, this may be counteracted by symptom improvements among treated individuals that result in more social interactions than in untreated individuals.
-Improving hospital capacity Surges in hospitalizations for COVID-19 strain available capacity of local health systems to appropriately care for COVID-19 patients as well as patients with other conditions who require hospitalization. ^{89,90} The drugs of interest have a potential other benefit of alleviating hospital capacity by reducing hospitalization rates among the treated.
+Improving hospital capacity Surges in hospitalizations for COVID-19 strains available capacity of local health systems to appropriately care for COVID-19 patients as well as patients with other conditions who require hospitalization.
+77,78 The drugs of interest have a potential other benefit of alleviating hospital capacity by reducing hospitalization rates among the treated.
 We have sought to capture this quantitatively in the societal perspective analysis, but further consideration may be warranted.
-Providing support for policies to manage the pandemic with fewer restriction on schools and businesses Effective outpatient treatments for mild-moderate COVID-19 may help provide psychological reassurance allowing for broader opening of schools and workplaces Drug-Sn erific Potential Benefits/Disadvantages Sotrovimab Sotrovimab requires IV administration, which may limit its access to certain patients.
+Providing support for policies to manage the pandemic with fewer restriction on schools Effective outpatient treatments for mild-moderate COVID-19 may help provide psychological reassurance allowing for broader and businesses opening of schools and workplaces. c Potential Benefits/Disadvantages Sotrovimab Sotrovimab requires IV administration, which may limit its access to certain patients.
 If a onetime intramuscular administration option becomes available, it may offer a helpful alternative for patients for whom adherence to a longer course of therapy is more doubtful.
 Molnupiravir Molnupiravir cannot be used in people who are attempting to conceive or who are pregnant.
 Paxlovid Paxlovid is a combination therapy containing ritonavir.
 Ritonavir has a large number of known drug-drug interactions that pose a safety risk.
-These include interactions with certain anticoagulants, antiplatelets, antiarrhythmics, anticonvulsants, and immunosuppressants.
-8 These interactions are especially important among patients who are at particularly high risk for severe COVID-19 disease (e.g., immunosuppressed patients).
-9 Fluvoxamine Fluvoxamine affects a different phase in COVID-19 pathophysiology and therefore it may be possible to combine its use with other agents.
+These include interactions with certain anticoagulants, antiplatelets, antiarrhythmics, anticonvulsants and immunosuppressants.
+These interactions are especially important among patients who are at particularly high risk for severe COVID-19 disease (e.g., immunosuppressed patients).
+It is a combination of the provided that is a combination of t Fluvoxamine Fluvoxamine affects a different phase in COVID-19 pathophysiology and therefore it may be possible to combine its use with other agents.